Accessible pair finder

 What is the Hue Codex accessible pair finder?

-Hue Codex Accessible Pair Finder is a free browser-based tool that finds readable foreground and background color pairs from a pasted HEX palette.
+Hue Codex Accessible Pair Finder is a free browser-based tool that finds readable foreground and background pairs from a concrete CSS color palette you build, paste, or restore from the demo.

 How does the pair finder choose readable pairs?